better-internet/radworks-docs/docs/using-radicle/creating-projects.md

 repository.

-To see if your project was published correctly, you can search for it on the [Radicle seed node dashboard][sn].
+To see if your project was published correctly, you can search for it on the [Radicle seed dashboard][sn].
 If it has been correctly replicated by the seed, you be able to see it under the **Projects** section.

 ![Seed Dashboard Search][ss]